jasminehong2392/hongljasmine-recipes/README.md

 regular:
   less than or equal to 15 ingredients<br>

-*null hypothesis*: There is no difference in the number of calories between recipes fancy  and regular ingredients <br>
+*null hypothesis*: There is no difference in the number of calories between fancy recipes  and regular recipes <br>

 *alternative hypothesis* : Fancier recipes have a greater average of calories than regular recipes <br>